 - Set Second Fixed Length use this label to instruct the scanner that the next two programming labels you scan will define the second fixed label length.
-Again, this setting can be any number of digits between 04 and 50 digits (including check character). - No Second Fixed Length scan this label after setting the first fixed length to instruct the scanner to recognize only the label length chosen as the first fixed length.
+Again, this setting can be any number of digits between 01 and 50 digits.
+(IBM Interface: between 01 and 32 digits). - No Second Fixed Length scan this label after setting the first fixed length to instruct the scanner to recognize only the label length chosen as the first fixed length.